Ahmed-Boughdiri/California-GYM/readme.md

 # California GYM

 ## Introduction
-This project is a landing page for a fake business called California GYM, but the same rules and layout could be applied for different sorts of businesses, from real-state agencies, to restaurants, to all sorts of individual freelancers (writers, photographers, translators ...).
+This project is a landing page for a fake business called California GYM, but the same rules and layout could be applied for different sorts of businesses, from real-estate agencies to restaurants, to all sorts of individual freelancers (writers, photographers, translators ...).

 [![Preview8e0489f2d695418e.gif](https://s9.gifyu.com/images/Preview8e0489f2d695418e.gif)](https://gifyu.com/image/Gev0)